Lordjiggyx/SQAF/README.md

 * If a task answers yes to less then 3 of the following questions it was deemed an S task.
 * If a task answers yes to more then 3 but less then 7 of the following questions it was deemed an M task.
-* If a task answers yes to more then 7 of the following questions it was deemed an L task.
+* If a task answers yes to 7 or more of the following questions it was deemed an L task.

 ### Tasks